philipp-jung/mimir/README.md

 Mimir is a state-of-the-art error correction system.

 ## Installation
+These instructions have been tested on MacOS 14.5 on an Apple M2 Chip.

+### Recommended: Installation via Conda
 Mimir can be executed on any platform using `conda` or `mamba`.
 To install Mimir on your machine, follow these steps: